sidesch/mp-games-maven/README.md

 Source:

-This code may be found at <URL>.
+This code may be found at <https://github.com/sidesch/mp-games-maven.git>.
 It is based on code found at <https://github.com/Grinnell-CSC207/mp-games-maven>.